hellosign/logstash-fundamentals/examples/grokking_rules.md

 This is terse, and shows your intent.
 However, it's *really bad*.

-The above can be made to perform much better without modifying the log-format:
+The above can be made to perform much better without modifying the log-format.
+At the very least, move the prefix in each capture to it's own expression, and grok on the remaining ones in a later dictionary:

 ```perl
 filter {